MikeBell1/paper/paper.md

 We have been in contact with LI-COR technical support, and have tried various solutions.

 # Troubleshooting
-First, we tried a larger filer size.
+First, we tried a larger filter size.

 # Simulations
 Did some computer simulations using a modelled flow module.

 # Methods
 We tried lots of things.
 SOme were logical.
 Some were not.

+# Results
+Nothing seemed to work